How to Change Screen Resolution on a Windows 11 PC

-Change the screen resolution on your Windows 11 PC to best fit your viewing experience.
+Change the screen resolution on your Windows 11 PC to best fit your viewing experience with these simple instructions.

 Screen resolution is a very critical aspect when it comes to the clarity of the text and all other items displayed on your screen.